 A couple of hours to the hunting lodge

 The charming old single-story farmhouse could have been in Wisconsin was our lodgings for our African hunt.
-After we got everything sorted out and had a light lunch, we went off to find a warthog.
+After getting everything sorted out and having a light lunch, we went off to find a warthog.
 As we drove down around the farm, the trackers, riding in the bed of the land cruiser, noticed some kudu cows but no shooters, and then a friendly warthog showed up on a distant hillside.

 We also wanted to hunt a few of the same animals as our first time in South Africa.
 We had previously had fantastic Kudu hunting with Nick.

 In 2012, both of us took a Kudu, Mountain Reedbuck, Springbok, Impala, Warthog, and Blesbok.
 Nick has very appealing hunting packages available for the South African Plains Game.